 In order for surveyors to determine whether or not a hospital is in compliance with the statutory and regulatory requirements of Medicare participation, including the definition of a hospital, they must observe the provision of care.
-Medicare requirements at $42 \ CFR \ 488.26(c)(2)$ state that "The survey process uses resident and patient outcomes as the primary means to establish the compliance process of facilities and agencies.
+Medicare requirements at 42 CFR 488.26(c)(2) state that "The survey process uses resident and patient outcomes as the primary means to establish the compliance process of facilities and agencies.
 Specifically, surveyors will directly observe the actual provision of care and services to residents and/or patients, and the effects of that care, to assess whether the care provided meets the needs of individual residents and/or patients."

-Because 42 CFR 488.26(c)(2) and section 1861(e) of the Act refer to patients (plural) Hospitals must have at least two inpatients at the time of the survey in order for surveyors to conduct the survey.
+Because $\S488.26(c)(2)$ and section 1861(e) of the Act refer to patients (plural) hospitals must have at least two inpatients at the time of the survey in order for surveyors to conduct the survey.
 However, just because a facility has two inpatients at the time of a survey does not necessarily mean that the facility is primarily engaged in inpatient care and satisfies all of the statutory requirements to be considered a hospital for Medicare purposes.
 Having two patients at the time of a survey is merely a starting point in the overall survey and certification process.

 If a hospital does not have at least two inpatients at the time of a survey, a survey will not be conducted at that time and an initial review of the facility's admission data will be performed by surveyors while onsite to determine if the hospital has had an ADC of at least two and an ALOS of at least two midnights over the last 12 months.
-ADC is calculated by adding the midnight daily census for each day of the 12 month period and then dividing the total number by the number of days in the year.
+Average daily census is calculated by adding the midnight daily census for each day of the 12 month period and then dividing the total number by the number of days in the year.
+For facilities that have multiple campuses operating under the same CMS Certification Number (CCN), the ADC is not calculated individually at each campus.
+All locations make up the entire facility and the ADC will be based on the total inpatient census from all campuses.
+This also includes PPS excluded psychiatric and rehabilitation units that are part of the facility.

 In order to be considered primarily engaged in providing inpatient services, prospective hospital providers and currently participating hospitals should also be able to maintain an ALOS of two midnights or greater.
 The ALOS is calculated by dividing the total number of inpatient hospital days (day of admission to day of discharge, including day of death) by the total number of discharges in the hospital over 12 months.
+For facilities that have not been operating for 12 months at the time of the survey, an ADC calculated using 12 months as the denominator may falsely result in an ADC of less than two.
+Therefore, facilities that have been operating less than 12 months at the time of the survey, should calculate its ADC based on the number of months the facility has been operational but no less than three months.
+This does not mean that a facility must be operational for at least three months before a survey can be completed.
+It merely means that the ADC cannot be calculated using a denominator of less than three months.